 All current SIP accounts are listed under SIP accounts.
-For registered accounts, the colored circle lets you know the status.

-The account is successfully registered with the SIP server.

-There is a problem with the account.
+For registered accounts, the colored circle lets you know the status. • The account is successfully registered with the SIP server. • There is a problem with the account.
 Possible reasons can be authorization failure, that the account credentials are wrong, or that the SIP server can't find the account.
 The peer to peer (default) account is an automatically created account.
 You can delete it if you create at least one other account and set that account as default.
-The default account is always used when a VAPIX Application Programming Interface (API) call is made without specifying which SIP account to call from.
+The default account is always used when a VAPIX ® Application Programming Interface (API) call is made without specifying which SIP account to call from.
 Add account: Click to create a new SIP account.

-- Active: Select to be able to use the account. - Make default: Select to make this the default account.
-There must be a default account, and there can only be one default account. - Answer automatically: Select to automatically answer an incoming call. - Name: Enter a descriptive name.
+Active: Select to be able to use the account.
+Make default: Select to make this the default account.
+There must be a default account, and there can only be one default account.
+Answer automatically: Select to automatically answer an incoming call.
+Prioritize IPv6 over IPv4 is select to prioritize IPv6 addresses over IPv4 addresses.
+This is useful when you connect to peer-to-peer accounts or domain names that resolve in both IPv4 and IPv6 addresses.
+You can only prioritize IPv6 for domain names that are mapped to IPv6 addresses.
+Name: Enter a descriptive name.
 This can, for example, be a first and last name, a role, or a location.
-The name is not unique. - User ID: Enter the unique extension or phone number assigned to the device. - Peer-to-peer: Use for direct calls to another SIP device on the local network. - Registered: Use for calls to SIP devices outside the local network, through a SIP server.
+The name is not unique.
+User ID: Enter the unique extension or phone number assigned to the device.
+Peer-to-peer: Use for direct calls to another SIP device on the local network.
+Registered: Use for calls to SIP devices outside the local network, through a SIP server.